 1 Somerset Road

 Located just outside of Somerset MRT, the grungy graffiti-covered skate park has a multitude of ramps, rails and tough obstacles that are enjoyed by local and expat adolescents alike.
-It’s a popular attraction for skaters from all corners of Singapore, thanks to its central location and bevy of shops, cafes and entertainment that they can head off to after.
+It’s a popular attraction for skaters from all corners of Singapore, thanks to its central location and bevy of shops, cafes and entertainment spots to head off to after.

 East Coast Park, near carpark F1

-As its name suggests, this skate park – the first to have popped up on the island – is one of the most extreme.
-Surrounded by East Coast’s lush greenery, it’s been built to international competitive standards that suit beginners as well as seasoned skaters and BMX bikers.
-The 1.4-hectare compound includes a street course, combo bowl and a vertical bowl for gravity-defying tricks and lightning quick cruising.
+As its name suggests, this skate park – the first to have popped up on the island – caters to all kinds of skill levels.
+Surrounded by East Coast’s lush greenery, it’s been built to international competitive standards and suits beginners as well as seasoned skaters and BMX bikers.
+The 1.4-hectare compound includes a street course, combo bowl and a vertical bowl for gravity-defying tricks and lightning-quick cruising.